-Roasted and shelled, they’ll last for up to a year in the fridge or freezer as well, but only three to four months in the pantry.
+Roasted and shelled, they’ll also last for up to a year in the fridge or freezer, but they are only shelf stable for three to four months in the pantry.

-Put the fresh, unshelled seeds in a brown paper bag or envelope, and store in a cool, dark place.
+Put the fresh, unshelled seeds in a brown paper bag, jar, or envelope, and store it in a cool, dark place.

 Double the Delight

-It’s lovely of sunflowers to give us their best treat as their brilliant petals fade, isn’t it?
-And it’s so easy to harvest the heads – such a fun and fascinating project to try with the kids in your life.
+It’s lovely of sunflowers to give us their best treat just as their brilliant petals fade, isn’t it?
+And it’s so easy to harvest the heads – this is such a fun and fascinating project to try with the kids in your life.

-How simple it is to have your own fresh crop of homegrown bits of nutty heaven.
+How simple it is to have your own fresh crop of homegrown bits of nutty heaven to enjoy.

-Do you grow sunflowers and have you ever harvested your own seeds?
+Do you grow sunflowers?
+Have you ever harvested your own seeds?
 Let us know in the comments!